 - Carefully consider to whom you lend your vehicle!
 It could end up being quite costly.

 And if you find yourself in trouble via a friend or family who used your vehicle and caused an accident: contact the LaBovick Law Group immediately.
-Our South Florida attorney team has decades of personal injury experience and with the dangerous instrumentality doctrine.
+Our South Florida personal injury attorney team has decades of personal injury experience and with the dangerous instrumentality doctrine.